 Building a Queue Worker System with Beanstalk

-Beanstalkd offers:
+Why Beanstalkd

-- Persistence: Jobs survive restarts
+- Persistent: Jobs survive restarts (with the right options).

-- Delays: Schedule jobs for later execution
+- Delays: Schedule jobs for later without a separate scheduler.

 # Using Docker